Lipstick, Powder and Paint (song)

 "Lipstick, Powder and Paint" is a song by American blues shouter Big Joe Turner, released in July 1956 as a double A-side single with "Rock a While".
 It was included on the soundtrack to the 1956 film Shake, Rattle & Rock!.
-"Lipstick, Powder and Paint" peaked at number 8 on the R&B Billboard chart, whilst the flip side "Rock a While" peaked at number 12.
+That year, "Lipstick, Powder and Paint" peaked at number 8 on the R&B Billboard chart, whilst the flip side "Rock a While" peaked at number 12.

 Reception

 When reviewed in Billboard magazine, the single was described as a " two-faced powerhouse", as "both sides rock mightily, and feature the usual repeated refrain gimmick of which the shouter is so fond.
 Strong backing from vocal group and ork".
 Cash Box also described it as a "strong two-sider" and wrote that "Lipstick, Powder and Paint" is "a quick beat rocker intoned by that inimitable chanter.
 It is an infectious bouncer with several catch phrases that fall in catchy manner from that rolling tongue of Turner.
 A strong blues hunk of material with a very powerful lyric".
 "Rock a While" was described as "another hard hitting rocker done to a turn.
 Catchy, happy, jump wax.
 Deck moves with impact and excites".